 Another great way to prepare for your fast is to practice what I call “spiritual breathing.”
 The concept is simple, but it has changed my own life and that of countless others.

 Like physical breathing, spiritual breathing is a process of exhaling the impure and inhaling the pure.
 If you knowingly sin, breathe spiritually to restore the fullness of God’s Holy Spirit in your life.
 You exhale by confessing your sins when you become aware of them, and you inhale by inviting the Holy Spirit to retake control of your life.
 As an act of faith, trust Him to empower you.
 During the fast, spiritual breathing — constant reliance on the Holy Spirit — will enable you to resist temptation not only to sin but also to abandon your fast.

 Although fasting is primarily a spiritual discipline, it begins in the physical realm.
 You should not fast without specific physical preparation.

 If you plan on fasting for several days, you will find it helpful to begin by eating smaller meals before you abstain altogether.
 Resist the urge to have that “last big feast” before the fast.
-Cutting down on your meals a few days before you begin the fast will signal your mind, stomach and appetite that less food is acceptable.
+Cutting down on your meals a few days before you begin the fast will signal to your mind, stomach and appetite that less food is acceptable.

 Some health professionals suggest eating only raw foods for two days before starting a fast.
 I also recommend weaning yourself off caffeine and sugar products to ease your initial hunger or discomfort at the early stages of your fast.

-©1994-2018 Cru.
+©1994-2024 Cru.
 All Rights Reserved.